radiac/django-tagulous/README.rst

 Version 0.11.1; supports Django 1.4.2 to 1.9a1, on Python 2.7 to 3.5.

-See the `Documentation <http://radiac.net/projects/django-tagulous/documentation/>`_ for details of Tagulous works; in particular:
+See the `Documentation <http://radiac.net/projects/django-tagulous/documentation/>`_ for details of how Tagulous works; in particular:

 * `Installation <http://radiac.net/projects/django-tagulous/documentation/installation/>`_
   - how to install Tagulous